mohamedsaleh077/santaroso/README.md

 - PHPSTORM
 - JetBrains AI Agent (Junie)

+## How To host the project?
+### what you need?
+the project works fine with PHP 8.3.26, MySQL 8.3.26 and Apache 2.4.65.
+### how to deploy
+- put all files in `website` in your htdocs directory.
+- edit config.ini based on your host and API.
+- Database schema is located at `db/sd.sql` (idk why sd, it should be db but whatever).
+- for home page, go to https://yourdomain
+- for admin panel, go to https://yourdomain/login.php then login with:
+  - username: `admin`
+  - password: `admin`

+*NOTES*: there is no hashing for the password, and you can change it once you logged in!

 ## How To Run?
 ### setting up docker
 - install docker, docker-compose and docker-desktop